dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 algorithmic level).
 Even commonly discussed hybrid approaches, such as concatenation, are not inherently tied to one type of security (e.g., WNS or SNS).
 This can lead to ambiguities when comparing different approaches and assumptions about security or lack thereof.
-Thus in this section we cover artifact locations and also walk through a high-level comparison of a few hybrid categories to show how artifact location can differ within a given approach.
+Thus, in this section we cover artifact locations and also walk through a high-level comparison of a few hybrid categories to show how artifact location can differ within a given approach.
 Artifact location is tied to non-separability notions above; thus the selection of a given security guarantee and general hybrid approach must also include finer grained selection of artifact placement.